 - There is on the whole very little harassment in the streets but sometimes it DOES occur.
 Basically, stick to what you’d usually do in your own country: avoid poorly lit streets and quiet areas where there aren’t many people around.

-- Find yourself a well-reviewed hotel or hostel with female-only dorms.
-In Amsterdam, there are even some female-only hostels for you to stay at if you like – Hostelle is a good example of one of these.
-You’ll get to meet fellow female travellers, some of which may be travelling solo as well.
-If you’re relatively new to all of this, hostels are great places to make friends and get some advice.
+- Find yourself a well-reviewed hostel in Amsterdam with female-only dorms.
+There are even some female-only hostels for you to stay at if you like – Hostelle is a good example of one of these.

 - Do not leave your drink unattended.
 This applies if you head out to a bar or club alone or in a group.
 Drink spiking DOES happen and can be super nasty.
 DON’T accept drinks from strangers, either.